blogdaren/PHPCreeper/README.md

 ## Motivation
 Nowadays, there are all kinds of language version of the spider frameworks which have been born, such as:
-`Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc.
+`Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc. However, we also need to realize that：

-However, we also need to realize that：when we are faced with business scenarios like crawler jobs where any language is appropriate, no matter whether you are a novice or PHP preconceived master who is not so familiar with other programming languages, we strongly recommend that you should give priority to an excellent spider engine written in PHP.
+As we are faced with business scenarios like crawler jobs where any language is appropriate, no matter whether you are a novice or a PHP preconceived master who is not so familiar with other programming languages, we strongly recommend that you should give priority to an excellent spider engine written in PHP.
 So why?
 Because PHP is absolutely optimal for agility, and you can play PHP with ease, and it could be much more expensive to use some other languages, and it can reduce the development costs for you or your company in a straight line and so on.

 Besides, as far as I know, almost all of the PHP spider frameworks work as either single-process or synchronous mode, neither distributed nor separate deployment is supported, so crawler performance couldn't be maximized.